doppelganger9/stencil-qrcode-component/readme.md

 ## Getting Started

-To start building a new web component using Stencil, clone this repo to a new directory:
+To test or contribute to this project, clone this repo to a new directory:

 ```bash
 git clone https://github.com/doppelganger9/stencil-qrcode-component.git